caterinaponti/caterinaponti/README.md

 *   🌍  I'm based in San Francisco, CA
 *   ✉️  You can contact me at [cponti@dons.usfca.edu](mailto:cponti@dons.usfca.edu)
-*   🧠  I'm learning Pandas and NumPy libraries.
-I am currently studying Java.
+*   🧠  I'm learning R and SQL.
 *   🤝  I'm open to collaborating on projects.
 *   ⚡  I am originally from Perugia, Italy.
 *   ### Skills